TiagoSolon/Telemetry_for_Accident_Prevenction/README.md

 on roads linked among states of Brazil.
 It will help to work safety team company minimize traffic accident risks.

-# Life Circle Data Aanalysis Project (IN DEVELOPMENT)
+# Life Circle Data Aanalysis Project

 1. BUSINESS ISSUE:
 Although every trucks drivers did courses and trainings to avoid accedents risks, there are many traffic infraction during the work jorney of trucks drivers.